MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 - **#announcements** - Used for announcements related to MMD, Minecraft, the community and partners, along with important world events.
 - **#artist-talk** - Used to discuss art you've made, or wanted to share.
 Keep the chat SFW!
 - **#bot-spam** - Chat is for using commands on the official MMD bots.
 - **#community-announcements** - Used by the community to share announcements for their own projects.
+Although you can link directly to files, they should not download automaticlly as soon as the page loads.
+[We realize mistakes happen and this may occasionally happen, but if it happens often, displinary actions may be taken.]
+It is reccommend, but not required to link to the projects overview page.
 Responses and discussion about said announcements should be done in a separate channel, reaction emoji are fine though.
 - **#development** - The place to ask questions about making mods, getting help with your mod code issues, and asking coding questions or talking about code in general.
 - **#getting-started** - Info about how to use our discord, and other important info for new users.
 - **#general** - The main chat for the server.
 Off topic discussion is welcome, however politics and overly silly conversation should be done elsewhere.
 This channel can also be used to ask questions about the discord or make requests.